 Step 3: Sew them together

-* For non-spiral notebooks, you may use a blade to cut the pages off your old notebook and use a padding glue to put them back together.
+to cut the pages off your old notebook and use a padding glue to put them back

 A HEHE: A Healthy Earth is a Happy Earth!

-Why recycle paper?”
+recycle paper?”

-By recycling paper, we help reduce the cutting of trees.
-Yes, paper is taken from tree fibres which are taken by cutting them down.
+are taken by cutting them down.
 A cord of wood (4x4x8) produces nearly 90,000 sheets of bond paper, according to one paper manufacturer.
 So yes, a tree can make a lot of papers, but do you know how long a tree plant grows to be a mature tree?
 It grows more than 100 years.
 So by doing this, we help a little, and every little help counts.
-Plus, we also develop a “do not waste” and a “saving” mentality.

 Read more about how paper is made:

-Read more comments on how much paper we get from trees:
+Read more comments on how much paper we get

 Extra tip:

-Why not place a box or have a certain area in your place where you can put reusable papers?
+box or have a certain area in your place where you can put reusable papers?

 No comments: